 We have to avoid that.

-Sometimes, a DUI just "happens.”
-We have to make sure that is not perceived or treated as anything more than a one-shot deal.
+It is a simple fact that, sometimes, a DUI just "happens," and our job is to make sure that is not perceived or treated as anything more than a one-shot deal.

-My team and I am the Detroit-area DUI attorneys who will protect you from getting lost in the confusion, and ensure you are treated fairly - but not treated for a problem you don't have.
+My team and I are the Detroit-area DUI attorneys who will protect you from getting lost in the confusion, and ensure you are treated fairly - but not treated like you have some problem you don't.